neondatabase/website/content/docs/import/migrate-mssql.md

 ---
-title: Migrate from Microsoft SQL Server (MSSQL) to Neon
+title: Migrate from Microsoft SQL Server to Neon Postgres
 subtitle: Learn how to migrate a Microsoft SQL Server database to Neon Postgres using pgloader
 tag: new